A Yarram Progress Association Project

 • Local businesses and civic participation

-This service will reduce transport barriers while reinforcing Yarram’s role as a local service centre.
+Such a service will reduce transport barriers while reinforcing Yarram’s role as a local service centre.

-C. Integrated Public Transport Connections
+5. Integrated Public Transport Connections

 A core design principle is alignment with existing regional transport services.
 Timetabling will: